Saturday, December 30, 2023

 *I am going to get the last few maintenance items done on my car, and then I'm going to start the process of selling the truck.
 That will make room in the driveway as well as eliminate that expense for me.

-*I have now been at my new hospital for 3 months and my work stress is greatly improved.
+*I have now been at my new hospital for 3 months and my work stress is greatly reduced.
 Like comparing night to day!
 I like my co-workers, boss, commute time, pay, hours, equipment, and working conditions.
-What's not to like?

-*After getting over that self-imposed 2 year hump, I am feeling better.
-I have a couple of books to read that are actually helpful, and I am dropping the antidepressant.
-I understand the grieving process - I know there will be rainy days ahead, too.
+*After getting over a 2 year hump, I am feeling better.
+I know there will be rainy days ahead, too.
 But the sunny ones seem to be lasting longer now.

 Wednesday, July 12, 2023